Checklet/Checklet/README.md

 ## Biography

-My name is Can Cekic.
+My name is Can Cekic. *Checker* is an alias originating from my first IT teacher, who was not able to pronounce my name and it's based on child's show moderator *CheckerCan*.

 I am 24 years old, born 2000 in Germany and still living here.
 I am an aspiring programmer that works with a wide variety of frameworks and languages.

 ## Experience